johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/WebWidgetIsEnabledOnStartup.md

 # WebWidgetIsEnabledOnStartup

 ## Allow the Search bar at Windows startup (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 119.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 119.

 ## Supported versions